Housing Sign-Up FAQs

 How do I request an undergraduate single room for next year?

-- Residents who currently have single rooms must log on to the Housing Sign-Up site and sign their contract to select their same single room during Same Room Phase (October 3–5).
+- Residents who currently have single rooms must log on to the Housing Sign-Up site and sign their contract to select their same single room during Same Room Phase.

-- Residents who do not currently live in a single may select any available single room during the Any Hall/Any Room Phase (October 17, 2017 through April 15, 2018).
-Please note that single rooms will be displayed as 1/1, which means there is one open space in a single room.
+- Residents who do not currently live in a single may select any available single room during the Any Hall/Any Room Phase.
+Note that single rooms will be displayed as 1/1, which means there is one open space in a single room.

-Undergraduate single rooms are located in Barton and Lundgren, Nugent, Oglesby and Trelease (Florida Avenue Residence Halls), Shelden and Leonard (Lincoln Avenue Residence Halls), Busey-Evans, Wassaja and Bousfield.
+Undergraduate single rooms are located in Barton, Lundgren, Nugent, Oglesby and Trelease (Florida Avenue Residence Halls), Shelden and Leonard (Lincoln Avenue Residence Halls), Busey-Evans, Wassaja, and Bousfield.

 How do I request a specific roommate?